secretstartups/handbook/customer-success/professional-services-engineering/engagement-mgmt/scoping-information/migrations/SM-to-SaaS/index.html.md

 - See the [WIP - Selling Professional Services - SM to SaaS](https://docs.google.com/presentation/d/1-svCV8CFqZZr0ma-1TJIzy-Lobu4sSslP5eAS2BaCbc/edit?usp=sharing) Google slides presentation

 ## FAQ
-1. **Why doesn't PS provide the automate tooling for customers to use?**  (to-do: validate with Bryan - are we opensourcing congregate based on the "dogfooding" approach?)
-While GitLab Professional Services has plans to provide the Congregate tool as an open source project, there are aspects of SaaS that make it unique.
-As a multi-tenant SaaS platform, end users are not allowed to have standard administrator permissions on the platform.
-This limits some of the scope of what can be migrated, evene with automated tooling.
-Additionally, the Congregate tool in its current state requires custom configuration for each customer migration.  to-do: what else?
+1. **Why doesn't PS provide the automate tooling for customers to use?**  GitLab Professional Services has plans to move the Congregate tool as to a public group to enable wider collaboration and contributions.
+However due to the complexity of migrations, the Congregate tool will still only be available to use for customers who engage with GitLab (or a certified channel partner) professional services.
+Even if Congregate were available to customers, the challenges with migrating to GitLab SaaS are not overcome by automation.
+As a multi-tenant SaaS platform, end users are not allowed to have system-level administrator permissions on the platform.
+This limits some of the scope of what can be migrated, even with automated tooling.
+Additionally, the Congregate tool in its current state requires custom configuration for each customer migration.
 1. **Why are large repos so "expensive" to migrate?** The GitLab SaaS instance has a [hard limit of 5 GB max import per repo](https://docs.gitlab.com/ee/user/gitlab_com/#account-and-limit-settings).
 Any repo > 5 GB must be migrated via admin tools, and this involves the GitLab support and SaaS infrastructure team.
 These imports require significant effort so we can only manage 2 repo imports per day.
 1. **Can partners perform SM to SaaS migrations?**  Partners are limited to the same restrictions as customers - they cannot have administrator permissions on the SaaS platform, and they must utilize known ui or api based migration approaches with their own scripted solutions.
 GitLab partners can provide guidance on a migration plan, in terms of considerations for which groups and projects to migrate when, and what activities need to be performed, and what information needs to be communicated, to end users as their projects are migrated.
 But, partner migrations have limitations, such as:
      - MR, notes, and issue authors are not preserved on migration